Nur noch 13 bis 16 Grad: Gewittergefahr am Sonntag, dann Temperatursturz in Tirol | Tiroler Tageszeitung Online

 Nur noch 13 bis 16 Grad: Gewittergefahr am Sonntag, dann Temperatursturz in Tirol

-Am Sonntagnachmittag kann es in Tirol wieder krachen, wie hier in Thaur.
-Danach folgt Abkühlung.
+Am Sonntagnachmittag gab es in Tirol wieder lokale Gewitter.
+Nun folgt Abkühlung.

 © Rita Falk/Tiroler Tageszeitung